onap/archive-dmaap-dbcapi/docs/api.rst

 .. raw:: html

     Returns array of  `BrTopic` objects.
 If source and target query params are specified, only report on that bridge.
-If detail param is true, list topics names, else just a count is returned
+If detail param is true, list topics names, else just a count is returned.

 Parameters
 ++++++++++